 At Lake City Animal Hospital, our caring veterinarians understand that individual pets may have different needs from other pets, and that these requirements change over time.
-Whether you have a brand new puppy or kitten in your household, or a pet that you have had for many years, Lake City Animal Hospital will develop a wellness protocol based on the specific needs of your beloved pet.
+Providing wellness services to pet owners in Acworth, Woodstock, Cartersville, and Kennesaw, Georgia as well as the surrounding areas of Cobb, Lake City, and Paulding Counties, whether you have a brand new puppy or kitten in your household, or a pet that you have had for many years, Lake City Animal Hospital will develop a wellness protocol based on the specific needs of your beloved pet.

 Young animals have specific health needs that are common to most other pets that will be met at Lake City Animal Hospital.
 Vaccines must be administered not only for the life and health of your pet, but also to ensure your pet is compliant within the law for rabies inoculations.
 Our experienced veterinarians recommend spaying or neutering all pets not used for breeding purposes.
 Not only do these procedures prevent unwanted puppy or kitten litters, they also provide numerous health benefits as your pet ages.
 Heartworm prevention in both puppies and kittens is crucial for their long-term health, and intestinal parasites, fleas and ticks can all be prevented using products available at Lake City Animal Hospital.
 We also recommend microchipping all pets to greatly increase the opportunity to be reunited with you in the event they wander away from home.
 Other considerations for young pets include nutritional and dental counseling, to get your pet off on the right foot in their young lives.
 Finally, blood work can also be measured in puppies and kittens so our caring doctors have a baseline of your pet’s health they can compare to blood testing when your pet is older.